GuenterQuast/PhyPraKit/builddoc/index.rst

 =====

-**PhyPraKit** is a collection of python modules for data visialisation and analysis in experimental laboratory cources in physics, in use at the faculty of physics at Karlsruhe Institute of Technology (KIT).
-As the modules are intended primarily for use by undertraduate students in Germany, the documentation is partly in German language, in particular the desctiption of the examples.
+**PhyPraKit** is a collection of python modules for data visualisation and analysis in experimental laboratory courses in physics, in use at the faculty of physics at Karlsruhe Institute of Technology (KIT).
+As the modules are intended primarily for use by undertraduate students in Germany, the documentation is partly in German language, in particular the description of the examples.

 Cerated by: